gerwin3/autocroppy/README.md

 	- output_folder (optional): where to put the processed images, defaults to 'out'
 ```

-autocroppy will look for any .jpg files and process them.
+autocroppy will look for any .jpg files in the input folder, then process the image, and place it in the output folder with the same name.
+This behavior can be altered by tweaking the source code.

+Download the files and run autocroppy without any arguments, and the 3 test images will be processed and placed in the folder out without black borders.

 Tweaking
 --------